 We have collected in the South Dakota, Wyoming, and Montana areas of the central part of the states.
 Our most interesting collecting is the study and research of the many dinosaur bones at our site in South Dakota.
 They are mostly the remains of the duckbilled dinosaur Edmontosaurus annectens we have been collecting for over 23 years.
 This huge dinosaur was up to 45′ long and lived in large herds.
 We not only find adult dinosaur bones, but we also find juvenile and sub adult bones, indicating that these large animals probably traveled in large family herds.
 We also find traces of other dinosaurs including ankylosaurs, ceratopsians, raptors, and teeth of the formidable dinosaur, Tyrannosaurus rex!

 Collecting from all over the eastern part of the country, sharks teeth have been collected from the old Texas Gulf quarry in North Carolina, and along the coasts and sites from New Jersey to Southern Florida.

 Some of the most interesting fish sites have been collected.
 From the Devonian sites in Pennsylvania, to the Eocene sites of Wyoming.

 Trilobites can be collected at hundreds of sites around the United States.
-Collecting has occurred in many areas, with Western New York being a prime area for collecting.
+Western New York is a prime area for collecting.
 Two miles south of us is The Penn Dixie site where you can dig fantastic fossils for a small fee.
 Here you can find assorted brachiopods, cephalopods, fish, and trilobites like the Phacops rana and Greenops boothi.
 Several quarries in Southern Ontario, Canada, have been great for collecting Devonian trilobites of many species.

 One of my favorite types of specimens to collect, I have spent many trips looking for Euypterids.
 In the Buffalo, NY area and Southern Ontario, I have found numerous specimens.